 Emergency Rations-What to Stockpile

+We haven’t talked about emergency rations lately.
+We need to hear again and again even though it may seem redundant.
 An emergency or catastrophic event could happen at any moment.
-Depending on where you live, a tornado, hurricane, tsunami or even an EMP attack could turn your whole world upside down.
+Depending on where you live, a tornado, hurricane, tsunami, wildfire, or even an EMP attack could turn your whole world upside down.

-Heck, scientists and representatives in office have been crying global warming for decades now and warning of the dire consequences.
+Heck, scientists and representatives in office have been crying about global warming for decades now and warning of the dire consequences.
+I am not talking about global warming today, just emergency preparedness.

 Chances are, you’re not.
-But don’t worry, we’re here to help you figure that out.
-Here are several emergency rations: what to stockpile.
+But don’t worry; we’re here to help you figure that out.
+Here are several of The Best Emergency Preparedness Items You Need At Work

 What to Stockpile for Emergency Rations

 Did you know you can start saving money by stockpiling food?
-While I’ve started my own minimalism journey, I have no problem having emergency food rations for survival situations.
+While I’ve begun my Minimalism Journey, I have no problem having emergency food rations for survival.

-While water is certainly not in the food category, it is one that will prove vital in your survival in just the first week after an emergency.
+While water is certainly not in the food category, it will prove vital in your survival in the first week after an emergency.

-For a family of 4, that’s 56 gallons of spring or distilled water!
-That’s just to survive for two weeks, and not counting for any other purposes besides drinking.
+For a family of 4, that’s 56 gallons of water at just one gallon a day for each person!
+That’s to survive for two weeks, not counting for other purposes besides drinking.
 This is the bare minimum for water.
+Four people times one gallon for one week is 28 gallons or 56 gallons for 14 days.

 Protein Bars

-A quick breakfast meal that’s filled with protein, protein bars can also help hold you over until your next meal.
-Plus you can switch it up with bars containing fruit, chocolate or extra granola.
+A quick breakfast meal with protein and protein bars can also help hold you over until your next meal.
+Plus, you can switch it up with bars containing fruit, chocolate, or extra granola.

 Peanut Butter

-Most children won’t know how to cope without peanut butter, let alone dad, who sneaks a spoon of it once in a while.
-Peanut butter is one of those foods that has a good amount of protein.
+Most children won’t know how to cope without peanut butter, let alone dad, who occasionally sneaks a spoon.
+Peanut butter is one of those foods with a good amount of protein to help with nutrition.

 You don’t want to go to the grocery store for peanut butter in an emergency.
-Go get it now so you’re ready.
-Peanut butter is also high in protein.
+Get it now so you’re ready.

 Nuts and Trail Mix

-Nuts and trail mix provide much-needed energy with protein and other nutrients.
-It also wouldn’t hurt to have a good supply of honey-roasted nuts for a sweeter salty snack.
+Nuts and trail mix provide much-needed energy with protein and other vitamins and minerals.
+It wouldn’t hurt to have a good supply of honey-roasted nuts for a sweeter salty snack.
+Please store them in the freezer.

 Jerky

 Jerky is not only a delicious snack, but it’s packed with protein that will help sustain people with a healthier diet of fats.
-Jerky is preserved to last for longer period than other meat products.
+Jerky is preserved to last for a more extended period than other meat products.
 Check it out.

 Canned Meats